brunocbr/zettel-composer/README.md

 ## Basic features

 The script takes as its argument the name of a file which will be used as an `index` note.
-Wiki links (`[[1234]]`) in the index will produce the combination of the specified files in the output:
+Wiki links prepended with a section sign (`§ [[1234]]`) in the index will produce the combination of the specified files in the output:

 ```sh
 ./zettel-compose.py "~/archive/2345 My index note.markdown"